io-fault/python/time/documentation/mechanics.rst

 Storage
 -------

-The :py:mod:`rhythm.libunit` module's :py:class:`rhythm.libunit.Context` class
+The :py:mod:`.rhythm.libunit` module's :py:class:`.rhythm.libunit.Context` class
 creates Point in Time types that are subclasses of the built-in Python `int`.

 The value of the integer is an offset from the Y2K + One Day Point in Time.